ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 The modifications I introduced to the code, got better details in shadows and gets a speed increase of 25-40% depending on the number of bands(spherical harmonics) used, and as the demand for better quality increases, my modifications seem to have a more prominent effect than using the original code which also highlights the cause to their remark of the diminishing returns when increasing the number of bands.

-One other problem which I can't discuss here as it needs a book, rotations, the algorithm implemented is very slow as reported by Green and the other more complex algorithm implemented by Choi is 10x faster and Choi writes "Comlex makes life easier!"
+One other problem which I can't discuss here as it needs a book, rotations, the algorithm implemented is very slow as reported by Green and the other more complex algorithm for light rotations implemented by Choi is 10x faster and as Choi writes "Comlex makes life easier!"

 ![Desktop View](/assets/img/2023-10-10-3D_facial_reconstruction_from_2D_images/Faces.png){: width="640" height="363" }
 _[Well lit image example.]_